 TRAUMA ANESTHESIOLOGY SOCIETY, INC.

-A Texas Nonprofit Public Benefit Corporation
+A Texas Nonprofit Corporation

 Appendix A Policies and Procedures

 The president shall nominate the committee chairs for confirmation by a majority vote of the Board of Directors.
 Committee chairs shall start terms of office on being confirmed.
 Their terms of office will end with that of the president.
 Nobody may chair the same committee for two consecutive terms (with exceptions as approved by the Board of Directors).
 A committee chair may be removed without cause by the president with approval of a majority of the Board of directors.